Zedd7/ZList/README.md

 - REROLL : black
 - TEAMKILL : cyan

-Complex categories (e.g.: ASSHOLEGOLD) can be created by merging main categories in alphabetical order and associating a new PNG file (e.g.: ".ASSHOLEGOLD.png").
+Complex categories (e.g.: ASSHOLE_GOLD) can be created by merging main categories in alphabetical order and associating a new PNG file (e.g.: ".ASSHOLE_GOLD.png").

 - ASSHOLE : Attributed to players being exaggeratedly offensive or having unsportsmanlike conduct.
 - CAMPER : Attributed to players camping in order to spare their tank or farm damages to the detriment of their team.